Does talking energize or drain you?

 Talking and Introversion

 As an introvert, I avoid large crowds, shopping malls and other noisy places.
 I don’t attend big events where there are thousands or even hundreds of people.
-I avoid Expo’s, even if they’re about delicious food or chocolate!
+You won’t find me at Expo’s, even if they’re about delicious food or chocolate!
 I feel drained when I leave.
-Why put myself through that unless absolutely necessary?
+Why put myself through that unless necessary?

 So – you’re not mad if you’re an introvert who loves talking.
 And you’re also not mad if you’re an extrovert who finds talking draining (although I haven’t come across one yet.)

 The Communication talent of CliftonStrengths means that you’re brilliant with verbal expression, can say things in clear and amazing ways, people usually love your stories, you can help others to express their thoughts and feelings beautifully, and you process your thoughts as you’re speaking them.
-People with this talent find they go crazy if they don’t have a sounding board.
+People with this talent find they feel aggravated internally if they don’t have a sounding board.
 They need to ‘hear’ themselves in order to process.

 I know introverts with the talent of Communication.
 And I also know extroverts with the talent of Communication.